digital-archives/HISTGA1011/assignments/imaging.md

 - What are the general material types represented?
 - What digitization equipment/technologies might be needed to digitize each material type group?
-- Which collection should be digitized first?
+- Of the two collections represented, which collection should be digitized first?
+Why?
 - What is the general condition of the materials?
 Use the spreadsheet to flag any materials that you think should be assessed by a conservator before digitization.
 - How will digitization/scanning be done?
 Consider these factors:
   - Should techs digitize recto and verso of every single item (including those that are blank?)
 Why or why not?